 KPRL, located in Mombasa, is the sole crude processing facility in Kenya.
 It is 50% owned by the GoK and, enjoying preferential treatment regarding products supply, is the single most import source of refined products for the country.
-Essar Oil and Gas in 2009 acquired the remaining 50% from the three previous owners-BP 17%, Shell 17%, and Chevron 16%.
+Essar Oil and Gas in 2009 acquired the remaining 50% from the three previous owners-BP 17%, Shell 17%, and Total, which in turn had recently acquired Chevron's 16% interest.